In an era of rising health care costs, we’re all wondering how to save on prescription drugs.

 For years, people who lived along the Canadian border have headed north for prescription savings.
 By just crossing the border, they’re able to fill many of their prescriptions for a fraction of the U.S. cost.

 If you don’t live in a border state, there are legitimate Canadian pharmacies online that you can use.
-PharmacyChecker.com has a list of vetted online Canadian pharmacies which it actively updates.
+PharmacyChecker.com has a list of vetted online Canadian pharmacies that it actively updates.

 If you need help distinguishing a legitimate online pharmacy from a suspicious one, follow this advice:

 - Avoid websites that don’t require you to have a prescription.

 - Be wary if the site requires you to complete a questionnaire to get your prescription for free.

 - Ridiculously low prices are a clue that something isn’t right.

 - Ask if you can get in touch with a licensed pharmacist who works with the online seller.
 If you can’t, that’s a bad sign.

 - Be sure that the website lists a physical street address for the pharmacy.